-\textbf{Publaynet $ \to $ CDSSE.} (Table~\ref{T_CDSSE}).
-Following the CS-150, we conduct experiments on CDSSE, and we also use all CDSSE as the test set without fine-tuning.
-We show the results in Table~\ref{T_CDSSE}.
-The results show that the results obtained by using document style cross-domain migration are significantly better than the previous two methods.
-From Table~\ref{T_CDSSE}, it can be observed that after exploiting the document style cross-domain migration, F1 almost exceeds 60\%, which is an average increase of 11.9\% compared with the samples generated using only DED.
-Since CDSSE is a more complex data set, and the open table is introduced for the first time, the recognition effect is not very significant.
-We show the visualization results in Fig.~\ref{F_RCDSSE}.
+\textbf{{PubLayNet} $ \to $ CDSSE.} (Table~\ref{T_CDSSE}).
+Following the CS-150, we conducted experiments on CDSSE and used all CDSSE as the test set without fine-tuning.
+Table~\ref{T_CDSSE} presents the results of the study.
+The results obtained by using document style cross-domain migration were significantly better than those of the other two methods.
+The results presented in Table~\ref{T_CDSSE} demonstrate that, upon employing document-style cross-domain migration, the F1 score almost surpassed 60\%, signifying an average enhancement of 11.9\% compared with the samples generated solely using DED.
+Because the CDSSE is a more intricate dataset and introducing open tables is a new factor, the recognition effectiveness remains limited.
+The visualization results are shown in Fig.~\ref{F_RCDSSE}.